 The anti-VEGF medicines are injected using a fine needle directly into the globe of the eye.
 Injections are generally needed every four weeks for up to two years.
 Very specific criteria have been set out by the National Institute for Health and Care Excellence (NICE) to determine which patients are eligible for treatment.

 Anti-VEGF injections will improve vision in about one in three people treated.
 However, treatment in most people will maintain vision and prevent the condition from becoming worse.
 About one person in every ten treated, will not respond at all.

 Intraocular lens systems

-This relatively new approach may eventually benefit patients with end-stage AMD of either type.
+This approach may eventually benefit patients with end-stage AMD of either type.

 Certain groups of people with AMD can benefit from vitamin and mineral supplements.
 These supplements can slow down the progression of AMD.
 They are thought to be most beneficial in people with intermediate or advanced AMD.